lkmeta/txtify/README.md

 ### Run FREE Online Limited Version

-You can use the limited online version of YouSub to get started quickly.
-Visit [YouSub Online](https://your-online-version-link) and follow the instructions to upload your media or enter a YouTube URL for transcription.
+You can use the limited online version of Txtify to get started quickly.
+Visit [Txtify Online](https://your-online-version-link) and follow the instructions to upload your media or enter a YouTube URL for transcription.

 ### Self Host

-To self-host YouSub with full features, follow these steps:
+To self-host Txtify with full features, follow these steps:

 1. Ensure you have completed the installation steps above.